 With the University of Toronto Electric Vehicle (UTEV) Research Centre and Professor Olivier Trescases (ECE), we are jointly running a multidisciplinary research program focused on disruptive EV battery and charging technology.
 We have designed, prototyped and tested advanced EV battery packs and on-board power electronics, including their electrical and thermal management systems.
 We have outfitted a road-ready concept vehicle with these systems.

-With Havelaar Canada and UTEV, we have engaged in a large multidisciplinary NSERC Collaborative Research and Development project on “Electro-thermal management and charging of next-gen automotive batteries with a seamless transition to second-life stationary applications.”
+With eLeapPower (Formerly Havelaar) and UTEV, we have engaged in a large multidisciplinary NSERC Collaborative Research and Development project on “Electro-thermal management and charging of next-gen automotive batteries with a seamless transition to second-life stationary applications.”
 We have jointly developed innovative thermal management systems for liquid-cooled EV battery modules with parallel cooling architecture.

 With Covestro, a world leader in polymer solutions, we are developing breakthrough packaging and thermal management technologies for cylindrical lithium-ion batteries using Covestro’s thermoplastic materials.

 With eCAMION, a leading energy storage company in Toronto, we have jointly developed the thermal management system of eCAMION’s modular EV Fast Charging (EVFC) stations, the world’s first EVFC application with integrated batteries to alleviate the peak power demand from the grid. eCAMION is developing and deploying these EVFC stations across the Trans-Canada Highway in Ontario and Manitoba.